 - Career challenges

-Fellows will receive supervision from clinicians trained in the following treatment interventions: Psychodynamic psychotherapy; Cognitive Behavioral Therapy (CBT); Dialectical Behavior Therapy (DBT); Sensorimotor Psychotherapy; and spiritual practices (including psychotherapy, meditation & mindfulness practices).
+Fellows will receive supervision from clinicians trained in the following treatment interventions: Psychodynamic psychotherapy; Cognitive Behavioral Therapy (CBT); Emotionally Focused Therapy (EFT) for couples; Dialectical Behavior Therapy (DBT); Sensorimotor Psychotherapy; Emotional Freedom Techniques (EFT) for the treatment of trauma; and spiritual practices (including meditation, medical QiGong & mindfulness practices).

-Additionally, fellows will receive supervision in how and when to reach out for consultation from other practitioners (primary medical doctors, nutritionists, psychiatrists), and how to make use of a team-based approach to treatment (as is necessary in the treatment of patients with acute eating disorders or suicidality).
+Additionally, fellows will receive supervision in how and when to reach out for consultation from other practitioners (primary medical doctors, nutritionists, acupuncturists, energy workers, psychiatrists), and how to make use of a team-based approach to treatment.

 Holding the needs of our patients and the ethics of clinical practice at the forefront, fellows will learn how to set boundaries, create policies, and maximize earnings.
 Additional training will include networking, marketing, writing, website development, and resources for obtaining supervision/consultation.
 At the end of this two-year training, graduating fellows will be equipped to create a thriving private practice.

-A minimum of 15 patient sessions per week (maximum 20) is required over the course of 3-4 days (including Saturday, one evening until 9pm, and one morning starting at 8AM).
-As a fellow is building a caseload, s/he will have the opportunity to assist in writing blog posts and articles for the practice.
+A minimum of 20 patient sessions per week (maximum 25) is required over the course of 3-4 days (including Saturday, one evening until 9pm, and one morning starting at 8AM).

 Fellows will receive individual and group supervision.
 Fellowship hours count towards licensure.
 A 2-year commitment is required.